Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 #5 – Novelty Toys for the Lines

 Even at the slowest time of year with a Ph.D. level mastery of the Fast Pass/Max Pass system, you’re inevitably going to be waiting around some of the time.
-Aside from the ride lines, there’s also the security line to get into the park, tram lines, and waiting around for performances and nighttime shows.
+Aside from the ride lines, there’s also the security line to get into the park, tram lines, and lining up early for performances and nighttime shows.

 Hitting up the Dollar Store and Target for a mini-collection of small and novel toys was one of the smartest things I did for our trip.